Login to Complete an Application or to Access Judging Panel

 *see definitions on Resiliency Grants website

-Grant objectives: Through this program, WSDA will fund projects that bring immediate benefit to the community and target the following objectives:
+Through this program, WSDA will fund projects that bring immediate benefit to the community and target the following objectives:

 - Collaboration amongst organizations to make significant improvements to the hunger relief network in their area.